DhairyaKarna/DhairyaKarna/README.md

-# Welcome to Dhairya's GitHub Profile! 👋
+# Welcome to My GitHub Profile! 👋

 Hello!
 I'm **Dhairya**, a versatile software engineer and data scientist with a passion for solving real-world problems through data, machine learning, natural language and Gen AI.
 My journey spans diverse projects in AI, healthcare, finance, and cloud computing, showcasing a blend of technical expertise and strategic thinking.